sedelmeyer/mobile-payment-adoption/README.md

 # mobile-payment-adoption

+**PLEASE NOTE:**

+This project will no longer be developed and should now be considered deprecated in favor of the newer project repository https://github.com/sedelmeyer/rare-events-analysis.

 ## Summary

 This repository contains an original statistical analysis I authored in 2012 while in graduate school, titled "[Conditions for Consumer Acceptance of Mobile Payment Methods In the United States](https://github.com/sedelmeyer/mobile-payment-adoption/blob/master/Sedelmeyer_MobilePayment_20120503.pdf)."
 Please excuse errors and questionable choices regarding factor selection and interpretation.